ey-jo/docker-postgres/README.md

 ### Explanation

-This creates a root user named `root` with the password `password`.
-Two databases `db1` and `db2` are created with corresponding users `user1` and `user2`, each with their respective passwords `pass1` and `pass2`.
-Backups are configured to keep the last 5 backups, run daily at 2 AM.
+This configuration sets up a PostgreSQL instance with a root user named `root` and the password `password`.
+It creates two databases, `db1` and `db2`, each with a corresponding user, `user1` and `user2`, and their respective passwords, `pass1` and `pass2`.
+This setup is beneficial for environments where multiple isolated databases are required, allowing different users to access their respective databases securely.

+The backup configuration ensures data safety by keeping the last 5 backups and running daily at 2 AM.
+This automated backup process helps in maintaining regular backups without manual intervention, providing a reliable way to restore data in case of any data loss or corruption.
+The use of environment variables makes it easy to customize the setup according to specific needs, enhancing flexibility and ease of deployment.